-Schistosomiasis is a major neglected Tropical disease.
+Schistosomiasis is a major neglected tropical disease.
 It is endemic in many geographical regions mainly in Africa, Latin America and Asia.
-The literature is wealth with many published data from endemic areas and also from areas where the infection is not likely to occur with diverse clinical presentations.
+Many data have been published from endemic areas and also from areas where the infection is not likely to occur with diverse clinical presentations.
 In non-endemic areas the infection is reported among immigrants or visitors to endemic areas[1,2].